Devil4ngle/SquadMortarOverlay/README.md

 The website is derived from the GitHub repository [SquadCalc GitHub](https://github.com/sh4rkman/SquadCalc), and the original website can be found at [SquadCalc](https://squadcalc.app/).

-Special thanks to  [@sh4rkman](https://github.com/sh4rkman) for not only creating the original SquadCalc but also for the invaluable help with SquadCalc throughout the development of this project.
+Special thanks to  [@sh4rkman](https://github.com/sh4rkman) for not only creating the original SquadCalc but also for the help with SquadCalc throughout the development of this project.

 ---